 This book does not describe too much the complex cultural beliefs and family factors behind it, but focuses on describing Tara's personal struggles and growth, how she struggled between the "concepts instilled by her native family" and the "current educational views",

-and how she struggled with The tear of the original family, how to self-exploration self-analysis, self-education, and finally, to change yourself and build your own independent world, and the author's precious courage to face the suffering time and time again.
+and how she struggled with The tear of the original family, how to self-exploration self-analysis, self-education, and finally, to change herself and build her own independent world, and the author's precious courage to face the suffering time and time again.

 Despite the hardships and the serious shadow of the original family, Tara never gave up, insisted on studying, reading, and thinking, and finally no longer self-doubt and became a new, independent, and powerful self.